moatorres/node-design/general/js-mutability.md

 }
 ```

-Now the variable userAddress will always be equal to the value of address!
-You can see how this is a problem.
+Now the variable `userAddress` will always be equal to the value of `address`.

+Of course, malicious code is an edge case.
 This specific issue can be solved by using immutability.
 But it can also be solved with proper scoping.
-Try to figure out how!

-Of course, malicious code is an edge case.
-But there are many ways in which immutable data can help you write better code.
+There are many ways in which immutable data can help you write better code.
 For example, a very common mistake is to accidentally mutate the property of an object.

 ```js
 // Module: accidental-change.js